-If your credit card isn't charged and/or you don't receive the confirmation email, do not assume you are enrolled.
+If your credit card isn't charged and/or you don't receive the confirmation email, do not assume you're enrolled.
 Contact the RACGP immediately to confirm the status of your enrolment.
+Requests for late enrolment won't be accepted outside the enrolment period.